Thursday, May 1, 2025

 But what if that’s wrong?

-An alternative explanation of cancer refractoriness seems possible, in terms of a “cancer state” that is sustained by re-entrant (circulating) metabolic signalling pathways that form a small-world network (SWN).
+An alternative explanation of cancer refractoriness seems possible, in terms of a “cancer state” that is sustained by re-entrant (circulating) metabolic signaling pathways that form a small-world network (SWN).
 Curing the cancer requires extinguishing the reentrant activity, but this is difficult because of the robustness of the SWN.
-If one node in the network is pharmacologically ablated, the signalling can always flow around it by alternative pathways through the network.
+If one node in the network is pharmacologically ablated, the signaling can always flow around it by alternative pathways through the network.
 Thus, robustness becomes refractoriness.

 The robustness of SWNs depends on their hub nodes—nodes with an unusually large number of connections.
 The state theory of cancer articulated here therefore directs us to pharmacologically target the hub nodes for greatest therapeutic efficacy.
 However, a practical therapy also requires selectivity.
 If we make the leap to assuming that all cellular actions involve entering and leaving states, that all states are identifiable with particular re-entrant SWNs, and that due to the parsimony of evolution, there is much overlap among SWNs and sharing of nodes, it seems possible that the set of hub nodes of a particular SWN can be used as a biochemical address for that SWN, leading to the desired selectivity.
 The other overlapping SWNs in the treated cell can survive the loss of only one or two hub nodes due to treatment, but not the targeted SWN, which loses all of them.